iCalmDog & iCalmCat

 When used properly and implemented in conjunction with the behavioral modification protocols included with your Micro sound card, there is an excellent chance of rehabilitating your noise-phobic dog or cat and preventing noise-phobias from ever developing in younger animals as well.

 I have a very sound sensitive dog.
 Which package is best for us?

 iCalmDog 3.0 is designed for all sound sensitive dogs.
 No beeps when battery is low, no sound prompts, and no flashing lights.
 Works on even the most sensitive canine nervous system.

 I already have a battery charger from my 2.0.
 Will it work with iCalmDog 4.0?

 Yep, you’ll love the battery charger with 3.0 as well.

-Yes, it should work just fine in the iCalmDog 3.0.
+Yes, it should work just fine in the iCalmDog 3.0 and 4.0 models.